Spitsbergen

-Spitsbergen ([ˈspɪ̀tsˌbærɡn̩]; formerly known as West Spitsbergen; Norwegian: Vest Spitsbergen or Vestspitsbergen [ˈvɛ̂stˌspɪtsbærɡn̩], also sometimes spelled Spitzbergen) is the largest and the only permanently populated island of the Svalbard archipelago in northern Norway.
+Spitsbergen ([ˈspɪ̀tsˌbærɡn̩]; formerly known as West Spitsbergen; Norwegian: Vest Spitsbergen or Vestspitsbergen [ˈvɛ̂stˌspɪtsbærɡn̩], also sometimes spelled Spitzbergen) is the largest and the only permanently populated island of the Svalbard archipelago in northern Norway in the Arctic Ocean.

 Constituting the westernmost bulk of the archipelago, it borders the Arctic Ocean, the Norwegian Sea and the Greenland Sea.
 Spitsbergen covers an area of 37673 km2, making it the largest island in Norway and the 36th largest in the world.
 The administrative centre is Longyearbyen.
-Other settlements, in addition to research outposts, are the Russian mining community of Barentsburg, the research community of Ny-Ålesund, and the mining outpost of Sveagruva.
+Other settlements, in addition to research outposts, are the mining community of Barentsburg, the research community of Ny-Ålesund, and the mining outpost of Sveagruva.
 Spitsbergen was covered in 21977 km2 of ice in 1999, which was approximately 58.5% of the island's total area.

 The island was first used as a whaling base in the 17th and 18th centuries, after which it was abandoned.
 Coal mining started at the end of the 19th century, and several permanent communities were established.
 The Svalbard Treaty of 1920 recognized Norwegian sovereignty and established Svalbard as a free economic zone and a demilitarized zone.

 The Norwegian Store Norske and the Russian Arktikugol are the only mining companies at Spitsbergen.
 Research and tourism have become the important supplementary industries, featuring among others the University Centre in Svalbard and the Svalbard Global Seed Vault.
 No roads connect the settlements; instead snowmobiles, aircraft and boats serve as local transport.
 Svalbard Airport, Longyearbyen provides the main point of entry and exit.

 The island has an Arctic climate, although with significantly higher temperatures than other places at the same latitude.
 The flora benefits from the long period of midnight sun, which compensates for the polar night.
-Svalbard is a breeding ground for many seabirds, and also supports polar bears, arctic foxes, reindeer and marine mammals.
+Svalbard is a breeding ground for many seabirds and also supports polar bears, arctic foxes, reindeer, and marine mammals.
 Six national parks protect the largely untouched, yet fragile environment.
-The island has many glaciers, mountains and fjords.
+The island has many glaciers, mountains, and fjords.